aaryaamoharir/OS_Project2/devlog.md

 Next time, I'll follow the instructions and start by simulating a simple transaction between them for right now.
 Overall, this session was helpful in understanding the base requirements and by next section I hope to have a basic customer, teller interaction completed.

+## **04-08-2025 12:01PM Session**

+Today I want to implement the basic interaction between the teller and the customer

+## **04-08-2025 12:17PM Session**
+I have the basic interaction implemented using threads and semaphores but I need to talk to make sure what I've done so far is correct.
+I simulated it using 50 customers, 3 tellers, and only 5 customers allowed in the bank at a time (similar to how they'll only be allowed to access the safe 2 at a time)